 We were booked in to stay at the 4* Hotel Indigo.
 Located in the heart of Bath this boutique hotel is housed in an 18th Century building.
 Only a couple of minutes walk from Bath Abbey and the Roman Baths, you couldn’t be in a better location.
 The hotel is a modern-themed hotel where the decor is traditional meets contemporary.
 The rooms are inspired by Bath and have beautiful finishing touches that really set this hotel apart.
 We particularly enjoyed the common areas for their unique decor.

 We decided to spend the remainder of the afternoon relaxing in the room before dinner.
 After all, when you are staying in a luxury hotel you have to make the most of it.
 Our room came with a claw foot bathtub of your dreams and I immensely enjoyed drinking a glass of Bath Water in the bath!
 Soft fluffy robes and slippers are in the wardrobe and the freeminibar stocked with soft drinks, wine and snacks was greatly appreciated.
+When creating your Bath itinerary – make sure to add this hotel to the list.
+You won’t regret it.

 We had dinner booked at the restaurant connected to the hotel so decided to go for a local stroll around Bath beforehand.
 Since everything is so close we went back to Bath Abbey to take a few photos as it was a lot quieter.
 Seeing the streets of Bath at a less popular time transforms the city and helps you immerse yourself into the architecture and atmosphere.